AQUAREUM: Non-Equivocating Censorship-Evident Centralized Ledger with EVM-Based Verifiable Execution using Trusted Computing and Blockchain: Details of

 \subsection{Terminated and Failed Enclave}

-During the execution of $prog^\mathbb{E}$, $\mathbb{E}$ stores its secrets and state objects in a sealed file, which is updated and stored on the hard drive of $\mathbb{O}$ with each new block created.
-Hence, if $\mathbb{E}$ terminates due a temporary reason, such as a power outage or intentional command by $\mathbb{O}$, it can be initialized again by $\mathbb{O}$ who provides $\mathbb{E}$ with the sealed file; this file is used to recover its protected state objects.
+During the execution of $prog^\mathbb{E}$, $\mathbb{E}$ stores its secrets and state objects in a sealed file, which is updated on the hard drive of $\mathbb{O}$ with each new block.
+If $\mathbb{E}$ terminates due to a temporary reason, such as a power outage or command by $\mathbb{O}$, it can be initialized again by $\mathbb{O}$ who provides $\mathbb{E}$ with the sealed file used for recovery of the protected state.
+Note that if sealed file were to be tampered with by malicious $\mathbb{O}$ through the rollback attack~\cite{matetic2017rote} reverting the state of $L$ to inconsistent version with $\mathbb{S}$, $\mathbb{E}$ would not be able to create valid state transition pairs that could be accepted by $\mathbb{S}$ due to version mismatch (i.e., ($\#(\mathbb{S}.LRoot_{pb}) \neq \#(\mathbb{E}.LRoot_{pb}$)).